codefist/dockstrap/README.md

 # Dockstrap
+Bootstrap your new project rapidly with Docker

+### usage:
+- Create a new directory
+- cd into it
-Create a new directory and run one of the following scripts from within:
+- paste in and run one of the below options:

 **Phoenix**
 `bash <(curl -s https://raw.githubusercontent.com/codefist/dockstrap/master/phoenix/dockstrap.sh)`